NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 The Nix community lacks a clearly defined way to determine if someone's behavior may be disruptive.
-A well-defined Code of Conduct gives an explicit set of expectations for all contributors, which will also make it easier to identify when behavior becomes disruptive.
+A well-defined Code of Conduct gives an explicit set of expectations for all contributors, and makes it easier to identify disruptive behavior.

 # Detailed design
 [design]: #detailed-design